I am an interdisciplinary artist,

 I am passionate about sustainable materials,

-technology, and the possibilities of AI across
+technology, and the possibilities of AI and

-perception, and immersive spaces.
+and immersive spatial experiences.

 Lullaby For Depressed River Mussels